How to Fix Low Water Pressure in the Shower: 16 Tips

 10. Replace the water heater

 A qualified plumber should install the water heater for your home since it’s a complex task to do it yourself.
-Replacing the water heater should improve water pressure in the shower.
+Replacing the water heater should improve the water pressure in the shower.

 11. Use the shower in off-peak hours